silper2693/8weeksqlchallenge-by-Silper/Case Study 03: Foodie-Fi/README.md

-# 🍕 Case Study 02: Pizza Runner
+# 🥑 Case Study 03: Foodie-Fi
 <p align="center"><img width="413" height="413" alt="image" src="https://github.com/user-attachments/assets/0430d15b-e1b3-4dcb-8467-8c119a6758a0" /></p>
 <p align="center">Introduction</p>
 <p align="justify">Subscription based businesses are super popular and Danny realised that there was a large gap in the market - he wanted to create a new streaming service that only had food related content - something like Netflix but with only cooking shows!</p>